CatalystCode/bedrock-end-to-end-dx/README.md

 $ spk infra generate east
 ```

 This command recursively reads in the definition at the current directory level, applies the `definition.json` there to the currently running dictionary for the directory scope, and descends the path step by step.
-At the final directory scope, it creates a `generated` directory and fills the Terraform definition using the source and template at the specified version and with the accumulated variables.
+At the final leaf directory, it creates a `generated` directory and fills the Terraform definition using the source and template at the specified version and with the accumulated variables.

 Likewise, she generates the west template with:
 ```bash